espebra/website/content/post/filebin-upgrade.md

 * **No moderation**

     The *report for moderation* functionality is gone.
 As a replacement, files can be deleted by any user knowing the URL to the bin.
 This is potentially controversional and problematic.
-The idea is to let users themselves delete inappropriate files uploaded by other users instead of going through a moderation process.
+The idea is to let users themselves delete malicious or illegal files uploaded by other users instead of going through a moderation process.

     The potential downside is obviously that bad internet citizens that know the URL to a perfectly valid bin have access to delete it, and may do so just for the fun of it.